Siuwai1/siuwaic1/README.md

 ---
 Serving
 ---
 We utilized Tableau to serve our data files and produce visualizations for insights.
+Below are two dashboards that embody 6 charts to produce insightful findings.
+In the first dashboard, we produced a column graph that showed the amount of loans for various types of properties.
+Single-familyed housing is the one that was approved for the most amount of loans totaling 26.5 billion US dollars from 2020 to 2022.
+Co-op housing is the least popular one totaling 72.8 million US dollars.